ponzipyramid/CustomConsole/README.md

 # Custom Console

 SKSE plugin that allows creation of new console commands using Papyrus.
+Documentation can be found in the [wiki](https://github.com/ponzipyramid/CustomConsole/wiki).

 ## Requirements